CharlesZ-Chen/CFGVisualization/README.md

 https://github.com/wmdietl/checker-framework

-You'll need environment variables `CHECKERFRAMEWORK`, `JSR308` and `JAVA_HOME`  set up appropriately.

 #Building

 1. First build the dependences(jsr308-langtools, annotation-tools, checker-framework) by following tutorial:

 http://types.cs.washington.edu/checker-framework/current/checker-framework-manual.html#build-source

-2. Then clone this project into the `$CHECKERFRAMWORK` directory and build it by:
+2. Then clone this project into the `jsr` directory.
+In the clone, build it by:

   ```
-  cd $CHECKERFRAMWORK/CFGVisualization
   ant
   ```